Winterbud77/wiseduck/README.md

 This is first time for me to join into the GitHub World.
-So I don't know how to handle the probles and what to to do at the moment.
-But I'm sure I'll be go along with the problems in the near future.
-Thanks